lll-jy/golang-usermanager/README.md

 Then, in the `entry-task` directory, run `go test test/*.go -parallel 1000`.

 If logs are wanted to be shown, run with `-v` tag.

+## Extension

+Run using Docker.
+(Problem: I cannot connect to MySQL on docker.)